jnand/cortland-guide/pages/hardware.md

 ### Configuration ###

-Our primary use-case is for off-line Multi Factor Authentication (MFA) without running a local OTP service -- in case our macbook doesn't have network access.
+Our primary use-case is for offline Multi Factor Authentication (MFA) without running a local OTP service -- in case our macbook doesn't have network access.
 For cloud services we'll assume FIDO U2F compatibility.

 The Yubikey is also capable of PIV log on for macOS 10.12+, however, we won't be using the feature due to its single factor nature.
 Instead we'll want to configure the yubikey's PIV slots with our GPG keys and X.509 certs, slot#1 with a static token, slot#2 for HMAC challenge-response, and enroll its FIDO U2F & OTP functionality as needed.